One Set of Rules for All Local Proceedings

 In respect to a nonresident decedent, the provisions of chapter 3 of this title govern both: 1.
 Proceedings, if any, in a court of this state for probate of the will, appointment, removal, supervision and discharge of the local personal representative, and any other order concerning the estate.

-A.R.S. § 14-4207(1)That includes probating a will, appointing or removing a personal representative, supervising the administration, and issuing any court orders about the estate.
-The local personal representative has the same duties and is held to the same standards as any personal representative appointed in an Arizona estate.
+A.R.S. § 14-4207(1)This means probating a will, appointing or removing a representative, and issuing court orders all follow Chapter 3 of Title 14.
+The local representative has the same duties as any other Arizona-appointed representative.

 Equal Treatment for All Parties

-The statute also ensures that creditors, buyers, beneficiaries, and other interested parties in a local administration of a nonresident's estate receive the same protections and face the same requirements as they would in any Arizona probate.
+The statute also protects creditors, buyers, and beneficiaries.
+They receive the same rights they would in any Arizona probate.

 2. The status, powers, duties and liabilities of any local personal representative and the rights of claimants, purchasers, distributees and others in regard to a local administration.

-A.R.S. § 14-4207(2)This consistency matters.
-Families, creditors, and anyone else dealing with the Arizona portion of a nonresident's estate know exactly what to expect.
-The same timelines, the same procedures, and the same protections apply.
-There is no guesswork about whether different rules might apply simply because the deceased lived somewhere else.
+A.R.S. § 14-4207(2)This matters for families and creditors alike.
+The same timelines, procedures, and protections apply.
+There is no guesswork about whether different rules apply because the deceased lived elsewhere.